 The term "constituent" is used to indicate the number of votes in the committee.

-A quorum for committee meetings to allow for decision making requires that a co-chair (or designate) and at least half of the voting members must be present.
+A quorum for committee meetings to allow for decision making requires that a presiding chair (or designate) and at least half of the voting members must be present.

-A quorum for committee meetings to allow for direction setting requires that a co-chair (or designate) and at least one third of the voting members must be present.
+A quorum for committee meetings to allow for direction setting requires that a presiding chair (or designate) and at least one third of the voting members must be present.

-In both circumstances, the chair may be counted as the Co-chair representing his/her constituent in the event no other Co-chairs of that constituent are present.
+In both circumstances, the presiding chair may be counted as the co-chair representing his/her constituents in the event no other co-chairs of that constituent are present.

 Preponderance of Interest